sjentsch/lsjDocs/_pages/Ch13_ANOVA_06.rst

 key assumptions that you need to be aware of: *normality*, *homogeneity of variance* and *independence*.

-If you remember back to Section `The model for the data and the meaning of F
-<Ch13_ANOVA_02.html#the-model-for-the-data-and-the-meaning-of-f>`__ which I
-hope you at least skimmed even if you didn’t read the whole thing, I described the statistical models underpinning ANOVA in this way:
+If you remember back to section :doc:`The model for the data and the meaning of F <Ch13_ANOVA_02>` which I hope you at least skimmed even if you didn’t read the whole thing, I described the statistical models underpinning ANOVA in this
+way:

 | H\ :sub:`0`: Y\ :sub:`ik` = µ           + ϵ\ :sub:`ik`
 | H\ :sub:`1`: Y\ :sub:`ik` = µ\ :sub:`k` + ϵ\ :sub:`ik`